dabbu-knowledge-platform/files-api-server/CONTRIBUTING.md

 ### Step 2: Build

-All you need to do to build is run `npm install`.
-To run, type in `npm start`.
+All you need to do to build is run `npm build`.
+If the command runs successfully, there should be 3 files (`dabbu-server-linux`, `dabbu-server-macos` and `dabbu-server-win.exe`) in the `dist/` folder.
+These are the executables that can be run on linux, macos and windows respectively without installation of external dependencies.

 Once you've built the project locally, you're ready to start making changes!